fl1ger/deleg/draft-dnsop-deleg.md

 # DELEG Record Type

+The DELEG record wire format is the same as the SVCB record defined in {{?RFC9460}}, but with a different value for the resource record type of TBD.
+The IANA registry for for further Service Parameter Keys that might be needed also is the one used for SVCB.

 The SVCB record allows for two types of records, the AliasMode and the ServiceMode.
-The DELEG record takes advantage of both and each will be described below in depth.
-The wire format of and the registry for the DELEG record is the same as SVCB record defined in  {{?RFC9460}}
+The DELEG record uses both.
+The Target Name either points to a set of name servers answering for the delegated domain if used in ServiceMode or to an SVCB record in AliasMode that then has to be interpreted further to get to the actual name server.
+The AliasMode DELEG record might point to another AliasMode SVCB record or a CNAME.
+In order to not allow unbound indirection of DELEG records the maximum number of indirections, CNAME or AliasMode SVCB is 4.
+The SvcPriority field either can be 0 for AliasMode or 1 for ServiceMode.
+Different priorities are not used for DELEG delegations.

+## Including DELEG RRs in a Zone

+A DELEG RRset MAY be present at a delegation point.
+The DELEG RRset MAY contain multiple records.
+DELEG RRsets MUST NOT appear at a zone's apex.

+A DELEG RRset MAY be present with or without NS or DS RRsets at the delegation point.

+Construction of a DELEG RR requires knowledge which implies communication between the operators of the child and parent zones.
+This communication is an operational matter not covered by this document.

 ## Difference between the records